 One of Japan’s first international trade ports opened in 1854, Hakodate is a romantic port town with an East-meets-West culture, historic buildings, lively markets, fresh seafood and coastal onsen.
 Motomachi district on a scenic hillside keeps a nostalgic atmosphere.

-TRAVEL BY BUS ›› Hakodate Bus 91 and 91A stops at the Natowa-Esan-mae (なとわえさん前) facing the michi-no-eki.
-If you plan to head north to Todohokke Shisho-mae (椴法華支所前), change buses at Hinohama Danchi (日の浜団地).
+If you plan to head north to Todohokke Shisho-mae (椴法華支所前) from Hakodate or Esan, change buses at Hinohama Danchi (日の浜団地).

-TRAVEL BY BUS ›› From Minamikayabe Shisho-mae (南茅部支所前), take bus 99, 223 or 225 for Shikabe Shutchojo (鹿部出張所).
-Usujiri Shogakko-mae (臼尻小学校前) is the closest bus stop to Hakodate Jomon Culture Center at the Michi-no-eki Minamikayabe (道の駅南かやべ).
+From Minamikayabe Shisho-mae (南茅部支所前), take bus 99, 223 or 225 for Shikabe Shutchojo (鹿部出張所).
+Otherwise, you can go back to Hakodate by bus 99A or 99B.

-TRAVEL BY BUS ›› All buses for Shikabe from Minamikayabe pause at the Michi-no-eki Shikabe Kanketsusen Koen (道の駅しかべ間歇泉公園).
-From here, bus 210 runs three daily to Hakodate Station via Onuma-koen (大沼公園) near the train station.
-Buses 210 and 211 head to JR Shikabe Station (鹿部駅前: 3-6 daily / 21min) on the train route to Onuma and Hakodate.
+From here, bus 210 runs three daily to Hakodate Station via Onuma-koen.
+Buses 210 and 211 head to Shikabe Station (鹿部駅前: 3-6 daily / 21min) on the local train route between Onuma and Mori on the JR Hakodate Line.

-Onuma (meaning the big marsh) is Southern Hokkaido’s most popular and picturesque resort that is designated as a quasi-national park.
+Onuma Park is Southern Hokkaido’s most popular and picturesque resort that is designated as a quasi-national park.
 The volcanic mountain Koma-ga-take and its peaceful lakes offer good for picnic, cruise, camping, cycling and hiking.

-CONNECTIONS ›› From Onuma-koen, both the JR train and bus 210 runs to Hakodate via Shin-Hakodate-Hokuto Station on the Hokkaido Shinkansen.
-The limited express train Hokuto heads north to Sapporo via Noboribetsu.
+From Onuma-koen station, both the JR train and bus 210 runs to Hakodate via Shin-Hakodate-Hokuto Station on the Hokkaido Shinkansen.